ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

 ![PlayerSpawn](../img/MyFirstMultiplayer/PlayerSpawn.png){: .center}

 !!! tip
     Press  `0` to create a spawn point at your cursor's location.
-Check out more editor shortcuts [here](editor_keybindings.md)!
+There are more [Editor Shortcuts](editor_keybindings.md) that can streamline your game creation flow.

 ## Publishing a Game